ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/lightmass-lightmapping/Lightmass_ Misc Lightmapping Notes.md

 FLightmap/FlightMap2D

- \-GameThread struct containing lightmap data
+- GameThread struct containing lightmap data

- \-Contains a reference (LightmapSetBelongsTo) to the lightmap set this lightmap refers to
+- Contains a reference (LightmapSetBelongsTo) to the lightmap set this lightmap refers to

- \-LightmapSetBelongsTo set when FLightMap struct is allocated
+- LightmapSetBelongsTo set when FLightMap struct is allocated

- \-Components handle allocating the FLightmap bookkepping data
+- Components handle allocating the FLightmap bookkepping data

- \-Stores references to actual textures for the lightmaps
+- Stores references to actual textures for the lightmaps

 FLightMapInteraction

- \-Defines interaction between mesh & lightmap
+- Defines interaction between mesh & lightmap

- \-Just stores references to the textures in FlightMap + coefficients
+- Just stores references to the textures in FlightMap + coefficients

- \-Value struct b/c it gets blitted to the render thread
+- Value struct b/c it gets blitted to the render thread

 Registry->AllocateMeshBuildData

- \-This actually creates the MeshMapBuildData struct
+- This actually creates the MeshMapBuildData struct

- \-This gets written out to a sideband package next to the level (ex: MyHellzoneLevel_BuildData)
+- This gets written out to a sideband package next to the level (ex: MyHellzoneLevel_BuildData)

 FLightMap2D::AllocateLightMap/FLightMap2D::AllocateInstancedLightMap

-\-Seems to be called during light builds only
+- Seems to be called during light builds only

-\-Actually allocates the lightmap texture
+- Actually allocates the lightmap texture

 Components that require static lighting interaction (ex: landscape or staticmesh) have follow this file convention

- \-[ComponentName]Lighting.cpp handles lightmapping functionality
+- [ComponentName]Lighting.cpp handles lightmapping functionality

- \-[ComponentName]Rendering.cpp handles rendering
+- [ComponentName]Rendering.cpp handles rendering

 High-level process of baking